Rangers vs. Rays Player Props Betting Odds

-You can find player prop bet odds for Wander Franco, Marcus Semien and others on the Tampa Bay Rays and Texas Rangers ahead of their matchup at 6:40 PM ET on Friday at Tropicana Field.
+Player prop bet options for Wander Franco, Marcus Semien and others are listed when the Tampa Bay Rays host the Texas Rangers at Tropicana Field on Saturday (at 4:10 PM ET).

 Rangers vs. Rays Game Info